About UCLA Health

 - 848 medical students

 - More than 270 community clinics across Southern California and the Central Coast

 Ronald Reagan UCLA Medical Center

 Stewart and Linda Resnick Neuropsychiatric Hospital at UCLA

 Innovation and Research Breakthroughs

-- Cancer care: Since 2003 alone, research conducted at UCLA has resulted in 21 new U.S. Food and Drug Administration-approved cancer treatments.
+- Cancer care: Since 2014 alone alone, the U.S. Food and Drug Administration (FDA) has approved 18 therapies that were developed through research conducted in UCLA labs or clinical trials in UCLA Health clinics.
 UCLA Health is ranked #1 in cancer care in California by U.S. News & World Report.

 - Transplants: Consistently among nation’s leaders in annual number of solid organ transplants.

 - Tissue matching: Faculty member developed tissue-matching test that made organ transplants possible.

 - AIDS: UCLA physicians reported, described first cases.